-- Understand their duty of care to children and young people in the event of an emergency and all staff feel confident in knowing what to do in an emergency. - Understand that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - Understand the importance of medication being taken as prescribed and recognize common medical conditions that affect children at this school.
-Staff receive relevant and up-to-date training as required. - Are aware of the common triggers that can make common medical conditions worse or can bring on an emergency.
-The school is actively working towards reducing or eliminating these health and safety risks.
+- Understand their duty of care to children and young people in the event of an emergency and feel confident in knowing what to do in an emergency. - Understand that certain medical conditions are serious and can be potentially life threatening, particularly if ill managed or misunderstood. - Understand the importance of medication being taken as prescribed and recognise common medical conditions that affect children at this school.
+Staff receive relevant and up-to-date training as required. - Are aware of the triggers that can make common medical conditions worse or can bring on an emergency.
+The school works actively towards reducing or eliminating these health and safety risks.